 - Children’s surgeries.
 Kids who need bone or joint surgery are treated at Community by a pediatric orthopedic surgeon.
-After surgery they are cared for by the experts in Community’s Pediatrics department.
-The surgeon follows up with the children and their families there.
+After surgery they are cared for by the experts at Community Children's pediatric inpatient department.
+The surgeon follows up with children and their families there.

 For both children and adults, rehabilitation is an essential part of recovering from an orthopedic surgery.
-We get you off to the right start by coming to you—a therapist from the Rehabilitation Institute of Montana (RIM) will visit you in your room right after your procedure.
+We get you off to the right start by coming to you—a therapist from the Physical Thereapy & Rehabilitation department will visit you in your room right after your procedure.

-A few patients will then transition to the RIM facility, which is adjacent to the Orthopedics Department.
-RIM also provides outpatient rehab after you are discharged.
+A few patients will then transition to the inpatient rehabilitation facility, which is adjacent to the Orthopedics Department.
+The Physical Thereapy & Rehabilitation department also provides outpatient rehab after you are discharged.

 Our goal is to get people back to the active lives they want—and we’re succeeding.
 Many patients who arrive in severe pain, using walkers or wheelchairs, are walking when they leave.
 In fact, they often write to tell us how they’re doing and to thank us for helping them get there.
 Messages like, “I’m back to fishing again,” let us know we’re doing things right.

 Watch our educational videos about Orthopedic Surgeries.

 Community Medical Center has earned The Joint Commission’s Gold Seal of Approval® for Disease Specific Core Certification for Total Joints: Hip and Knee Replacement.
 This award demonstrates the hospital’s commitment to the highest-quality safety and care of patients, and recognizes compliance with The Joint Commission’s strict national standards.